yy1588133/top-tools/memory-bank/activeContext.md

 ## Current Work Focus

-- **Memory Bank Update**: Updating the memory bank files to reflect the latest project status, prioritizing Top Tools as the main focus, with XKCD Scraper as a humorous add-on.
+- **Memory Bank Update Completed**: Review and update of memory bank files completed on 7/8/2025 to reflect the latest project status, prioritizing Top Tools as the main focus, with XKCD Scraper as a humorous add-on.
-- **Context Window Management**: Addressing high context window usage (previously at 68%) by initiating a task handoff to prevent potential context loss, as per `new-task-workflow.md` guidelines.
+- **Context Window Management**: Monitoring context window usage (currently at 49%) to prevent potential context loss, as per `new-task-workflow.md` guidelines, with readiness to initiate task handoff if usage exceeds thresholds.

 ## Recent Changes